jsteyn/jsteyn/README.md

 - ![](https://twitter.com/favicon.ico) You can find me on Twitter as [@jannettas](https://twitter.com/jannettas)
 - ![](instagram_16.png) I'm also on Instagram as [jannettasteyn](https://www.instagram.com/jannettasteyn/)
 - 🇿🇦 I speak fluent Afrikaans and 🇬🇧 English and a little 🇩🇪 German.
 I can probably ask for coffee, chop wood and walk into town in Zulu and Tswana.
-- 😄 My pronouns are she/her/hers, but if I can any more weird, obviously fake, male profiles following me on Instagram, I'm going to change it to "him/his" or maybe "it".
+- 😄 My pronouns are she/her/hers, but if I get any more weird, obviously fake, male profiles following me on Instagram, I'm going to change it to "him/his" or maybe "it".

 <!--